Phlow/phlow-magazine-com/pages/creative-commons-compilation.md

 nav_title           : Compilations
 subtitle            : Free MP3 Music
-title               : Creative Commons Music Compilations permalink           : /creative-commons-compilation/
+title               : Creative Commons Music Compilations meta_description    : Download these creative commons compilations for free.
+We collected the mp3 music carefully and present you different tastes. permalink           : /creative-commons-compilation/
 ---
 We try our best to collect only the best of the best.
 With this attitude we present you MP3-music published by netlabels which are freely available.
 All collections come around in a customer-friendly ZIP-Archive.